SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Gavin-Persad/PROJECT_PRESENTATION.md

 | 19      | D19     | T19     |
 | 20      | D20     | T20     |

+## Test Cases

+1. 501 should return "No finish possible"
+2. 180 should return 180
+3. 181 should return "No finish possible"
+4. 1 should return "No finish possible"
+5. 2 should return 2
+6. 179 should return "No finish possible"
+7. 177 should return 177

 ## Plan
 1. Create the required sheets and link them
 2. Install required testing packages and create barebones test to ensure working